General EDHS Department FAQs

 Yes.
 Clinical and field sites require that students be drug tested.

-No. Students in the paramedic track will have an opportunity to complete an EMT course and develop a plan to gain experience prior to beginning the paramedic track.
-Management track students will also complete the EMT course.
+No. Students in the paramedic concentration will have an opportunity to complete an EMT course and develop a plan to gain experience prior to beginning the paramedic concentration in the 3rd & 4th years of the program.

 Yes.
-Students in the management track are required to complete a 15-credit semester-long internship.
+Students in the management tracks are required to complete a 3-12-credit semester-long internship.
+Possible internship opportunities.